 In this application, the last individual () has zero probability of being selected.

 • Tournament selection: This operator is similar to the one used in natural selection, but is applied here for the successive selection of each parent.
 To select a parent, a number of individuals (2 or 3) are randomly picked and the best is kept.
-This operation is performed twice, once for each partner.
-This approach imitates the breeding competition in nature [Haupt and Haupt(2004)Haupt, and Haupt].
+This operation is performed twice, once for each partnerand imitates the breeding competition in nature [Haupt and Haupt(2004)Haupt, and Haupt].

 2.2.4 Chromosome crossover

 Once the two parents are selected for breeding, they combine their chromosomes and produce two children, bringing the number of individuals in the population back to (the parents also return back in the total population in order to complement the next generation).
 The combination of chromosomes is carried out using a crossover operator, thereby generating two offspring having characteristics derived from both parents.
-It allows a mixing of genes and accumulation of positive mutations.
+It allows a mixing of genes and a potential accumulation of positive mutations.

 The evaluated crossover operators are the following:

-• Single-point crossover: a crossover point is randomly chosen for the pair.
+• Single-point crossover: within the set of genes, a crossover point is randomly chosen for the pair.
 The genes (AM parameters) located after that point are exchanged in between the two chromosomes.

-• Two-point crossover: works like the single-point crossover, but there are two intersections defining the segments to exchange.
+• Two-point crossover: works like the single-point crossover, but there are two intersections defining the segments to be exchanged.
 This approach, which significantly extends the search space for the children, is considered more efficient than the previous [Beasley et~al.(1993)Beasley, Martin,, and Bull].

-• Multiple-point crossover [De Jong(1975)]: it is a generalization of the previous, with a number of crossover points up to the number of genes.
+• Multiple-point crossover [De Jong(1975)]: a generalization of the previous, with a number of crossover points up to the number of genes.

-• Uniform crossover [Syswerda(1989)]: for each gene of the chromosome, it is randomly chosen to exchange or not the values between the parents.
+• Uniform crossover [Syswerda(1989)]: each gene of the chromosome is randomly chosen to exchange or not the values between the parents.

 • Binary-like crossover [Haupt and Haupt(2004)Haupt, and Haupt]: chromosome crossover on a binary coding can generate new values for variables located at intersection points, since the crossovers are applied at the bit level, thus often within a gene.
 This is not the case for the floating-point representation, since the crossover is performed between the genes.
 To reproduce the behaviour present in the original algorithms, which introduces new information, [Haupt and Haupt(2004)Haupt, and Haupt] propose an operator that combines standard crossover with an interpolation approach.
 The genes located after a crossover point are exchanged, but the gene located at the intersection is modified as follows (equation 3):